MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-classic-audio.md

 | Wideband (16KHz) | Windows 10, version 1703** | Windows 11, version 21H2** (compatibility improved in Windows 11, version 22H2) |
 | Narrowband (8KHz) | Windows 10, version 1507 | Windows 11, version 21H2 |

-(**) – Some wideband capable audio devices aren't compatible with the Bluetooth radio in select Windows devices, causing these devices to revert to narrowband mode.
+\*\* *Some wideband capable audio devices aren't compatible with the Bluetooth radio in select Windows devices, causing these devices to revert to narrowband mode.*

 ## Selection of A2DP and HFP endpoints

 ### Windows 10

-In Windows 10, up to three audio endpoints are created when a Bluetooth classic audio device is paired to the PC, depending on if the audio device supports A2DP and/or HFP:
+In Windows 10, up to three audio endpoints are created when a Bluetooth Classic audio device is paired to the PC, depending on if the audio device supports A2DP and/or HFP:

 | Bluetooth Profile | Audio Output Endpoint Name | Audio Input Endpoint Name |
 |-------------------|----------------------------|---------------------------|